Adenine: Biosynthesis

+Patented August 20, 1968, the current recognized method of industrial-scale production of adenine involves heating formamide under 120 °C.

 Function

 Adenine is one of the two purine nucleobases (the other being guanine) used in forming nucleotides of the nucleic acids.
 In DNA, adenine binds to thymine via two hydrogen bonds to assist in stabilizing the nucleic acid structures.
 In RNA, which is used for protein synthesis, adenine binds to uracil.

 Adenine forms adenosine, a nucleoside, when attached to ribose, and deoxyadenosine when attached to deoxyribose.
 It forms adenosine triphosphate (ATP), a nucleoside triphosphate, when three phosphate groups are added to adenosine.
 Adenosine triphosphate is used in cellular metabolism as one of the basic methods of transferring chemical energy between chemical reactions.
 ATP is thus a derivative of adenine, adenosine, cyclic adenosine monophosphate, and adenosine diphosphate.